Audit & Verification

 When verification fails

-| Code | Means | |---|---| | CHAIN_GENESIS_INVALID | The first entry of a chain does not link to genesis | | CHAIN_POSITION_GAP | A chain position is missing — an entry was removed | | CHAIN_LINK_BROKEN | An entry's previous_hash does not match the prior entry | | CHAIN_HASH_MISMATCH | The stored hash does not match sha256(cose_sign1) | | CHAIN_SIGNATURE_INVALID | The Ed25519 signature does not verify | | CHAIN_SIGNATURE_MISSING_KEY | The signing key is not in the published registry | | CHAIN_COSE_DECODE_FAILED | The signed envelope is not decodable | | CHAIN_COSE_HEADER_MISMATCH | Chain mechanics in the protected header disagree with the row | | CHAIN_PAYLOAD_DRIFT | The denormalized row diverges from the signed payload | | CHAIN_OIDC_ACTOR_MISMATCH | The recorded actor identity disagrees with the signed claim |
+| Code | Means | |---|---| | CHAIN_GENESIS_INVALID | The first entry of a chain does not link to genesis | | CHAIN_POSITION_GAP | A chain position is missing - an entry was removed | | CHAIN_LINK_BROKEN | An entry's previous_hash does not match the prior entry | | CHAIN_HASH_MISMATCH | The stored hash does not match sha256(cose_sign1) | | CHAIN_SIGNATURE_INVALID | The Ed25519 signature does not verify | | CHAIN_SIGNATURE_MISSING_KEY | The signing key is not in the published registry | | CHAIN_COSE_DECODE_FAILED | The signed envelope is not decodable | | CHAIN_COSE_HEADER_MISMATCH | Chain mechanics in the protected header disagree with the row | | CHAIN_PAYLOAD_BINDING_MISMATCH | The denormalized row diverges from the signed payload | | CHAIN_OIDC_ACTOR_MISMATCH | The recorded actor identity disagrees with the signed claim |

 Checkpoint and admin-read chains report their own classes (CHECKPOINT_*, TENANT_READ_*, TENANT_CHECKPOINT_*) on the same model.

 Note what does not fail verification: editing the convenience JSON in audit_vault.ndjson without touching the signed envelope.
-The verifier trusts the signed cose_sign1 artifact as the source of truth, not the denormalized columns — so a privileged-database edit of the readable payload is caught as CHAIN_PAYLOAD_DRIFT, not silently accepted.
+The verifier trusts the signed cose_sign1 artifact as the source of truth, not the denormalized columns - so a privileged-database edit of the readable payload is caught as CHAIN_PAYLOAD_BINDING_MISMATCH, not silently accepted.

 On-box reads versus the off-box handoff